 A recent survey by We Are Social and Hootsuite revealed that there are now 4 billion people around the world using the internet

 website won’t cut it.
 While Angelfire might have been great for hosting fan pages and blogs in the noughties, it’s not ideal for a business.
 For that, you need a domain.
 A short, snappy web address that your potential customers and fans can use to find you quickly and efficiently.

 Why Do I Need A Domain?

 As a business, image is vitally important.
 The internet has been in the news lately for all of the wrong reasons.
 Security breaches and misuse of data has left everyone feeling jumpy and protective of their personal details.
 A domain is a good way to establish trust in your brand.
 It’s a solid piece of real estate on the internet.
 It says you’re here to stay.
 It’s a great way to build up a professional and credible image for your business, both online and offline.
 It sends out a message to your customers that you are an established, legitimate business and that they should put their trust in you.

-Speaking of trust, there are a number of websites online that you may not want linked to your brand.
+Speaking of trust, there are numerous websites you do not want your brand to be associated with.
 As great as the internet is, we all know those

 One further reason to have a domain is marketing.
 Knowing how to market is the key to helping your business survive.
 A domain can help hugely with this.
-It makes you visible and searchable.
+You become visible and searchable.
 More than ever consumers are turning to the internet to explore businesses — whether it’s checking reviews, social media or shopping.
-By having a domain of your own, you can ensure that your website comes out on top when people Google you.
+By having a domain of your own, you ensure that your website comes out on top when people Google you.

 The Decline Of The .com

-Once upon a time, holding a .com domain was the measure of your success and legitimacy as a business.
+Once upon a time, holding a .com domain was the measure of a business’ success and legitimacy.
 It was the mainstay of a website, as important as the www.
 The www has long been ditched.
 So, isn’t it time to change the way you think about the .com too?
 There are over 1.5 billion websites on the world wide web today

 has got in on the domain hack market and registered spoti.fi.
 It really is all about using your imagination to build the best brand image you can.

 The Rise Of The .io